-Prepared cores were placed upright in between the pistons of the press; the furnace was closed around the sample which was heated at $4 \,^{\circ}$ C min-1 to $900\pm3 \,^{\circ}$ C (sample temperature); a K-type thermocouple was left in contact with the sample at all times and the temperatures of the top, middle and bottom zones of the furnace were monitored throughout the experiment.
+Prepared cores were placed upright in between the pistons of the press; the furnace was closed around the sample which was heated at 4 °C min-1 to 900 ± 3 °C (sample temperature); a K-type thermocouple was left in contact with the sample at all times and the temperatures of the top, middle and bottom zones of the furnace were monitored throughout the experiment.
 Following thermal equilibration for 1 hour at target temperature, the piston was then brought into contact with the sample at low load (< 30 N), and the temperature of the sample was read from the thermocouple.
-A stepped strain-rate experiment (at 10-6 then 10-5, 10-4 and 10-3 s-1) was first carried out to constrain the viscous-brittle transition of the material and inform subsequent testing at unique strain rates.
-Tests at unique strain rates were then carried out at 10-3, 10-4, 10-5 s-1, after which, the samples were cooled to ambient temperature at 4 °C min-1 [note: From here, samples deformed at high temperature will be defined as lavas, and those tested at room temperature as rocks].
+A stepped strain-rate experiment (at 10^{-6} then 10^{-5} , 10^{-4} and 10^{-3} s-1) was first carried out to constrain the viscous-brittle transition of the material and inform subsequent testing at unique strain rates.
+Tests at unique strain rates were then carried out at 10^{-3} , 10^{-4} , 10^{-5} s-1, after which, the samples were cooled to ambient temperature at 4 °C min-1.

-2.3.2 Ambient temperature experiments
+290 2.3.2 Ambient temperature experiments